this-josh/markdown-cv/index.md

 | <a href="tel:+44 7582 279798"> +44 7582 279798</a>
 </div>

+## About me
+I am highly motivated and strive to improve myself with everything I do whilst completing it to the highest standard.
+I enjoy learning new things and therefore new challenges.
+I thrive on applying myself to problems which I haven’t previously encountered.
+When approaching an unfamiliar concept, I try to comprehend it fully through my own research.
+However, I am confident enough to ask a superior for advice if I encounter issues.
+I seek to improve practises to their maximum potential while also appreciating the importance of old methods.

 ## Currently

 A junior data scientist at Siemens Digital Industries working within the Lighthouse team